jomefavourite/jomefavourite/README.md

 ![gif](https://jomefavourite.github.io/Images/gif.gif)

 I know right!
-My name "Favourite" seems odd to call my name but that's my name.
+My name "Favourite" seems odd to call out but that's my name.
 You can also call me Favour but I prefer my original name.

 I'm a Computer Science students based at Nigeria, interested with Web Technologies.
 I write to share the little I think I know or have been thought @hashnode.